dkarlovi/git-playground/README.md

 # git-playground
 ## Hotfix release

-This is a text added from hotfix branch.
+This is a text added from hotfix2 branch.